-Deepa’s Secrets: Slow Carb New Indian Cuisine, written by Deepa Thomas, incorporates Indian flavors with Western time-saving cooking techniques in a variety of slow carb and gut-healing recipes.
+Deepa’s Secrets: Slow Carb New Indian Cuisine, written by Deepa Thomas, incorporates Indian flavors with time-saving cooking techniques in a variety of slow carb and gut-healing recipes.
 Highlights include Tomato Rasam, Sweet and Spicy Mango Salad, Smashed Chickpea and Toasted Peanut Cakes, Aviel, Keema Spicy Beef, and Dilled Masala Crab Cakes.
 I am also including Deepa’s recipe for General Joseph’s Five-Star Chicken Batons at the end of the review.

 Deepa Thomas was born and raised in New Delhi.
 She graduated from Delhi University with degrees in journalism and political science.
 After spending 21 years as the founder of Deepa Textiles, she combined her passions for journalism and cooking to focus on a healthy lifestyle for her family.
-She is currently based in San Francisco with her husband.
+Deepa is currently based in San Francisco with her husband.